streamio/streamio-ffmpeg/README.md

 movie.transcode("movie.flv", options)
 ```

-Add watermark image on the video
+Add watermark image on the video.

 For example, you want to add a watermark on the video at right top corner with 10px padding.

 ``` ruby